zhibailin/MasteringEnglish/12-Partner_with_rational_optimists.md

 But modern society is far, far safer.
 There are no tigers __wandering around__ the street.
 __It’s very unlikely that__ you will end up in total ruin, although you should avoid total ruin.
 __Much more likely that__ the upside is [[unlimited]], and the downside is limited.

+So, __adapting for__ modern society means __overriding your pessimism__, and taking slightly irrationally optimistic bets because the upside is unlimited if you start the next SpaceX, or Tesla, or Uber, you can make billions of dollars of value for society, and for yourself, and change the world.